loveencounterflow/pipestreams/pipestreams-manual/chapter-00-comparison.md

   are to be preferred over a convoluted implementation (and API) that suffers from backward-compatibility pressures and maintains several parallel, mutually exclusive and ultimately superfluous modes of operation.
-In the case of NodeJS streams, you have 'new style' vs 'old style' mode of operation: A switch that is done transparently based on what seemingly unrelated parts of the API you employ in what order.
+In the case of NodeJS streams, you have 'new style' vs 'old style' mode of operation, a switch that is done transparently based on what seemingly unrelated parts of the API you employ in what order.
 Next, you must decide whether you're dealing with 'objects' or 'binary' data, a completely gratuitous difference: it's just